turingschool/career-development-curriculum-site/module_two/m2_resume_rubric.md

 **No submission**

 If a student fails to submit a resume draft, they will receive 2 reminders from Career Dev team members.
-After those two reminders, if a student still does not submit a resume, they will be in jeopardy of repeating the module
+After those two reminders, if a student still does not submit a resume, they will need to repeat the module.